 Plum Syrup Recipe

 I grew up with a plum tree right outside my bedroom window.
 As a kid, I remember making homemade Plum Jams and Jellies with, and for my mom.
-It has become my favorite jam to serve on sandwiches, breads, rolls, etc. Over the years, my mom has come up with a homemade Plum Syrup recipe that we absolutely love to have with pancakes, waffles, ice cream and all sorts of things!
-It is truly easy to make, and such a treat.
+It has become my favorite jam to serve on sandwiches, breads, rolls and even in my chili!
+Over the years, my mom has come up with a homemade Plum Syrup recipe that we absolutely love to have with pancakes, waffles, ice cream and all sorts of things!
+It is truly easy to make and such a treat.
 I was shocked when mom showed me how easy it is to make, so don’t be scared to give it a try!

 - 2 cups plum juice